Requiem (The X-Files): Plot

 In Bellefleur, Oregon, sheriff's department detective Miles drives to the scene of a reported aircraft crash in the forest.
 When Miles arrives, his car's electricity cuts out, causing it to crash.
 After exiting the vehicle, an injured Miles finds a fellow deputy sheriff, Ray Hoese, unconscious in his police cruiser.
 Miles is suddenly confronted by a man identical to Hoese who is bleeding green fluid, indicating he is an alien bounty hunter.
 Later, in Tunisia, Marita Covarrubias arranges for the release of Alex Krycek from a penal colony.
-Upon returning to the U.S., the two meet with the wheelchair-bound Smoking Man, who tells them that an alien craft has crashed in Oregon.
+Upon returning to the U.S., the two meet with the Smoking Man, now using a wheelchair, who tells them that an alien craft has crashed in Oregon.
 The Smoking Man sees the crash as a chance to rebuild the Project, but claims that finding it will be complicated.

 In Oregon, two teenage boys, Gary and Richie, are exploring the crash site when they encounter Detective Miles, who denies any crash or the fire that was reported in the area.
 While they go through the area on their own, Gary is lifted off the ground and shaken by an invisible force, and Richie, although he stands within a few feet of him, can't see him.
 Meanwhile, in Washington, Fox Mulder receives a call from Billy Miles, an abductee from Bellefleur whom the agents encountered seven years prior.
 The younger Miles tells him about Hoese's disappearance, and his concern that the abductions have begun again.

 The following morning, Mulder and Dana Scully arrive in Bellefleur, where they investigate the road where the incidents took place.
 Upon meeting Billy, they find he has become a local police officer.
 The agents also meet "Detective Miles", unaware that he is a disguised Bounty Hunter who has killed Billy's father.
 At the scene of Hoese's disappearance, Scully finds three bullet casings, indicating that the deputy fired his weapon before vanishing.
 The agents later speak with Hoese's wife and are surprised when she is revealed to be Theresa Nemman, one of the other 1992 abductees.
 Later, while going through case files, Scully becomes ill.